 The domestic automaker Sollers will launch production of the new SP7 minivan in 2025 at the plant in Yelabuga.

-The length of the new minivan is 5215 mm, width is 1895 mm, height is 1830 mm, and the wheelbase reaches 3100 mm.
+The length of the new minivan is 5215 mm, the width is 1895 mm, the height is 1830 mm, and the wheelbase reaches 3100 mm.
 The car's interior is designed for seven seats.
 The second row will be equipped with "captain's" seats with ottomans, electric adjustment, heating and ventilation.

 The Sollers SP7 will feature a digital instrument panel and a central infotainment screen in a single unit.
 The car will also be equipped with hidden door handles and cameras instead of traditional rear-view mirrors.